Growing Fruit on your Homestead

 Hardiness: 7 to 10, down to 10 degrees

 About and Care:

 First of all, the loquat is an excellent evergreen hedge plant that produces lovely fruit for the homestead.
 The loquat tree is known for being able to grow in the understory with some shade and still produce a crop.
 Also, they are great as a wind break.
-Loquats make a good looking espalier which more sensitive to pruning plants would not make good candidates for.
+Loquats make a good looking espalier.
 Loquat trees can grow to 25 feet tall.
 Also, this tree is also fairly hardy.
 It is able to withstand temperature down to 10 degrees Fahrenheit (zones 7-11).

-In addition, the fruit, which ripens in late winter, can be destroyed by temperatures below 27 degrees.
-Also, the loquat makes an attractive evergreen through zone 7.
+The fruit, which ripens in late winter, can be destroyed by temperatures below 27 degrees.
+Loquat makes an attractive evergreen through zone 7.
 Fruit production is best in zones 9 and above.
 In my experience, we have several of these at my work (zone 8b) and when they do produce, its a lot!
 However, it is definitely not every year as some winters are more mild than others.